-- identifies all the flame retardants, catalysts, additives, insect resist treatments and other hazardous substances used; and - a publicly available Safety Data Sheet (SDS) or Technical Data Sheet (TDS) may meet the requirements, provided it lists all hazardous substances in the product and other information to confirm that the requirements in a)-c) are met..
-Hazardous substances should be identified in accordance with the New Zealand Health & Safety at Work Act and Hazardous Substances and New Organisms Act, or local equivalent legislation in the country where the product is manufactured.
+- identifies all the flame retardants, catalysts, additives, insect resist treatments and other hazardous substances used; and - includes Safety Data Sheets (SDS) for each substance or other information to confirm that the requirements in a) c) are met. - regarding criteria (d), a publicly available Safety Data Sheet (SDS) or Technical Data Sheet (TDS) may meet the requirements, provided all hazardous substances are identified in accordance with the New Zealand Health & Safety at Work Act and Hazardous Substances and New Organisms Act, or local equivalent legislation in the country where the product is manufactured.
 SDS for products sold in New Zealand must meet New Zealand legislative requirements.
 Hazardous substance classifications should be in accordance with the Globally Harmonised System (GHS).